jawad-kp/YalmuriTableee/README.md

 # YalmuriTableee
-An Elemtal quiz app in swift that sorta works so far
+An Elemental quiz app in swift that sorta works so far